cdl-geneseo/geneseo-dictionary/T/Tundra-rolling.md

 # Tundra-rolling

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Tundra-rolling

 Created by  Unknown User (kmh28), last modified by  Unknown User (mtr7) on Apr 29, 2015

 (noun) Sport of rolling down the tundra's hill.&quot;Word of advice: tundra-rolling isn't a good idea if you're feeling nauseous.&quot;Source: Geneseo Dictionary 2006.
 Nicodemi.Obsolete.
 No one knew what this meant, but many thought that it had to do with the space between the townhouses.
 Romig, S-Z, 2015.